flaubert-dev/really-simple-theme/README.md

 ## Customizations
 After updating WordPress 5.8, it is recommended to install the plugin: Classic Widgets.
 This plugin will improve the sidebar and prevent bugs.

+## Frequently Asked Questions
+**Is Really Simple Free?**<br>

+Yes.
+Really Simple is a free theme, and always will be a free theme.<br>

+**What size featured image should i use?**

+It is recommended to use the sizes: 2048x1365 or 1920x1280.
+These are the ideal sizes for you to use and have a beautiful website on all devices.
+The image height must not be less than 1280px.<br>

+**Is Really Simple Theme compatible with AMP?**

+Yes.
+Really Simple Theme is 100% AMP compatible.<br>

+**Do you accept donations?**

+You can help me a lot to improve the project by purchasing a course through my affiliate link: [learn about WordPress](https://apretailer.com.br/click/6282efec2bfa81201c5bfe07/178617/234952/subaccount).